-Landscaping specialist Nigel Ramsden was brought in to revive this tired and dated rear garden.
+Landscaping Consultant Nigel Ramsden was brought in to revive this tired and dated rear garden.

 WORDS Raul Sharma

-Homeowners Petula and Keith knew their rear garden was tired and dated and decided to bring in Zones landscaping specialist Nigel Ramsden to revive their landscape.
+Homeowners Petula and Keith knew their rear garden was tired and dated and decided to bring in Zones Landscaping Consultant Nigel Ramsden to revive their landscape.

 When Nigel first arrived on site, he saw that the existing rustic fence offered very little in terms of privacy and in one corner it had even slipped due to erosion.
 Nigel explained his plans to the homeowners and provided them with a potential design that would increase their privacy, remove the existing step from the house to the patio, and introduce some great plants.
 Petula and Keith agreed, allowing Nigel and his team to get started.